2 Part Course |

 • The basic deal structures – senior, Unitranche and other

-• Deal purpose – how is Unitranche structure being used in UK & Europe
+• Deal purpose – how is Unitranche structure being used in the UK & Europe

 • Review of recent landmark Unitranche deals (Daisy Group)